 Children who will be at least three years old by June 1 of the summer leading up to enrollment are eligible to apply for Pre-Kindergarten.
 Children who will be at least five years old by December 1 of their Kindergarten year are eligible to apply for Kindergarten.

 Being potty-trained is an entrance requirement for incoming children.
 We also understand that beginning a new school can be a big change to a child’s routine and are prepared to provide support as children acclimate to our environment.
 Children who experience prolonged difficulty may be asked to stay home from school to further work on potty-training, and on rare occasion, we may work with parents to determine whether their child may need additional time to be ready for the Pre-K environment.

 Nap Times in PreK

 Even young, busy bodies and minds can benefit from a little break!
 The Pre-K daily schedule includes a rest time, allowing children to either nap or rest quietly.
 Teachers communicate with parents to understand the habits and needs of each child, which may evolve throughout the school year.
 In addition to a rest time, the Pre-K schedule also includes a yoga class to teach children how to have fun while practicing mindfulness!

 Bus Transportation from Surrounding Districts

-Public district bus transportation is available for children beginning in Kindergarten (Pre-K children are not eligible for busing).
-Because MPH includes in its Early Learning program tuition care that extends beyond the school day, parents can opt to self-transport if they decide their child is not ready to ride the bus.
+Public district bus transportation is available for children beginning in Kindergarten (Pre-K children are typically not eligible for busing).
+Because MPH includes in its Early Learning program tuition care that extends beyond the school day, Kindergarten parents can opt to self-transport if they decide their child is not ready to ride the bus.
 You can check to see if your district provides busing to MPH by visiting our website, clicking on Admissions, and then selecting Transportation.
 Families that enroll will receive guidance from the Admissions Office about requesting bus transportation for their child.